 [applause]

-IWDM: I've seen this following sought out in a very honest and sincere way, very religious, strongly believing in G-d, believing that we were true Muslims, believing that we had the real Islam.
-I've seen enough change from that sincerity, from that religious character to a black image character during the last half of the '60s and the '70s, and the early '70s.
+IWDM: I've seen this following sought out in a very honest and sincere way, very religious, strongly believing in a G-d, believing that we were true Muslims, believing that we had the real Islam.
+I've seen a change from that sincerity, from that religious character to a black image character during the last half of the '60s and the '70s, and the early '70s.
 I thank Allah that now after 20 years we are coming back, we have come back to the sincerity, to the religious character.
 We have a good spirit now.
 The spirit of the following is the spirit of G-d-fearing people, the spirit of Muslims.

-We still have a long way to go for the many of us to come into the rational mind of the good Muslims.
-To have the rational mind of the good Muslims, we have to have the knowledge for our intelligence, the knowledge for our brain that G-d has given to us in the last revelation, the Quran, and in the teachings and example of the prophet, the last sincere of the prophet Muhammad.
-When we get that knowledge, we don't all have to become scholars, but there are some simple basic knowledge for our brain, for our reasoning that we need to have so that we will be also Muslim believer in our rational makeup, in our rational makeup.
+We still have a long ways to go for the many of us to come into the rational mind of the good Muslim.
+To have the rational mind of the good Muslim, we have to have the knowledge for our intelligence, the knowledge for our brain that G-d has given to us in the last revelation, the Quran, and in the teachings and example of the prophet, the last and seal of the prophets, Muhammad.
+When we get that knowledge, we don't all have to become scholars, but there is some simple basic knowledge for our brain, for our reasoning that we need to have so that we will be also Muslim, believer, in our rational makeup, in our rational makeup.

-Right now, the majority of us, our rational minds accept, but don't know.
-Accept but don't know.
+Right now, the majority of us, our rational minds accept, but don't know; Accept but don't know.
 We don't want to live in the dark.
-We want to live in the light, in the light of the faith and in the light of [unintelligible 00:07:37] ilm; knowledge in Islam.
+We want to live in the light, in the light of the faith and in the light of "ilm", knowledge, in Islam.
 I encourage you who are thinking not only for yourself or yourselves, but you are thinking for the good of this whole people, the whole community, I encourage you to continue to study, studiously, the Quran as a rational person and as a person of faith.
 Continue to study hard, qualify more, and improve your Arabic.
 [Arabic language].

-Improve the Arabic language so that you will be able to read the Quran and understand it in the Arabic script, the Arabic text, so that we will have better qualified leaders to bring our people, call it more and more.
+Improve your Arabic language so that you will be able to read the Quran and understand it in the Arabic script, the Arabic text, so that we will have better qualified leaders to bring our people, forward more and more.
 Not only into the spiritual side of the religion or the just belief, but the knowledge itself, the logic, the rational teaching, the rational guidance, et cetera.
 This is a must.
 Our guest from Malaysia, Dr. Mohammed Minudti is a brother that I met, brother in Islam that I met in Malaysia as his guest, as a guest of his organization, the Muslim youth of Malaysia or ABIM.